dienodiba/Fite2dmt.jl/README.md

 _Finite Triangular Elements for Two-Dimensional Magnetotelluric_

 ## Description
-Fite2dmt.jl is a Julia module for two-dimensional magnetotelluric inversion that works for unstructured triangular meshes.
+Fite2dmt.jl is a Julia package for two-dimensional magnetotelluric inversion that works for unstructured triangular meshes.

 The unstructured mesh is handy for dealing with complex geometries, such as the undulation of surface topography that can sometimes influence MT data.
 The effect of topography to the MT data can be reproduced by representing the topography accurately in the inversion using an unstructured mesh.
 In addition, the unstructured mesh can accommodate local refinement of grids at certain regions to improve modeling accuracy, such as around observation stations.

 ## Features